-From this measurement point of view, the amount of knowledge one possesses in a domain of life is an internal trait, or a latent variable, that is not directly observable (but is assumed to be sufficiently unidimensional because it is domain specific).
+From this measurement point of view, the amount of knowledge one possesses in a domain of life is an internal trait, or a latent variable, that is not directly observable (but is assumed to be sufficiently unidimensional because it is domain-specific).
 The latent trait can be measured by presenting questions from within that domain to a respondent.
 These observed indicators are a means of estimating levels of the latent trait.
-The item responses "reflect" the level of knowledge (Fig. 1A).
-Higher levels of knowledge in the domain increase the likelihood of a correct answer to any particular question, although the odds of a correct answer will differ from question to question depending on their respective difficulties.
-It would, for example, be easier to name the President than the Speaker of the House.
+The item responses 'reflect' the level of knowledge (see Figure 1A.).
+Higher levels of knowledge in the domain increases the likelihood of a correct answer to any particular question, although the odds of a correct answer will differ from question to question depending on the their respective difficulties.
+It would, for example, be easier to name the President than the speaker of the House.
 But we would expect someone with a greater level of political knowledge to have a higher likelihood of getting both correct compared to someone with a lower level of knowledge.
-This measurement model is commonly labeled an "effects" model (Bollen and Bauldry 2011) in which the observed indicators reflect the latent trait.
+This measurement model is commonly labeled an 'effects' model (Bollen and Bauldry 2011) in which the observed indicators reflect the latent trait.
 This is the measurement model that underlies factor analysis.

-There is an alternative conceptualization in the literature.1 Although it is not often stated explicitly as such, this view treats political knowledge items as "causes" of political knowledge rather than the effects of an internal state or trait.
+There is an alternative conceptualization in the literature.1 Although it is not often stated explicitly as such, this view treats political knowledge items as 'causes' of political knowledge rather than the effects of an internal state or trait.
 Within this view, there are two subdivisions of measurement models.
 One is that the items are causes of the latent trait (cause model).
 The other is that items can be combined as a substitute for a latent trait (formative or composite model).

-It is under this latter subdivision that indexes are constructed as a composite measure to substitute for the latent variable.2 As noted above, the common approach is to sum a set of dummy variable responses into a single score.
+It is under this latter subdivision that indexes are constructed as composite measure to substitute for the latent variable.2 As noted above, the common approach is to sum a set of dummy variable responses into a single score.
 At the limit, a single knowledge item is sometimes used as a predictor variable but composite indexes are more commonly utilized.
-The other causal approach is to treat several indicators as "causes" of the latent variable rather than combining them into a composite index (Fig. 1B).
-This allows for an estimate of error at the latent-variable level.
-As we explain in the next section, validity assessments of composites are problematic.
+The other causal approach is to treat several indicators as 'causes' of the latent variable rather than combining them into a composite index (see Figure 1B.).
+This allows for an estimate of error at the latent variable level.
+As we explain the next section, validity assessments of composites are problematic.
 We can, however, assess validity under both the effect or cause indicator models.

-Furthermore, the distinction between an effect and cause indicator model of political knowledge is important because the causal order between items and latent construct determines which measurement characteristics are appropriate for assessing validity (Bollen and Lennox 1991).
+Furthermore, the distinction between an effect and cause indicator models of political knowledge is important because the causal order between items and latent construct determines which measurement characteristics are appropriate for assessing validity (Bollen and Lennox 1991).

-2.4 Validity Assessment for Cause and Effect Indicators
+Validity Assessment for Cause and Effect Indicators

 Substantial work has been done over the past two decades on methods to judge whether indicators are best considered causes or effects of the latent variable.
 Work has also proceeded in methods to assess the measurement validity of cause indicators.
 As noted above, Bollen (2011) distinguishes between causal indicator models and composite (formative) indicator models.
-A composite variable, such as an index that is a linear combination of items, is assumed to reflect perfectly the level of political knowledge because of two strong assumptions: measurement error is not
+A composite variable, such as an index that is a linear combination of items, is assumed to reflect perfectly the level of political knowledge because of two strong assumptions: measurement error is not considered for the items and the index error variance is also assumed to be zero.
+Indicators of composite variables have been called 'formative indicators' in the past (Fornell and Bookstein 1982).
+We can test the assumption that the disturbance term for such an index is zero.